cmayron/Legal-Calculus/README.md

 </div>
 ---

-LCES™ (Legal Calculus Educational System™)
+# **LCES (Legal Calculus Educational System)**

+###

-LCES™ is a structural governance architecture for multi-agent AI systems.
+LCES is a structural governance architecture for multi‑agent AI systems.
 It defines how authority is granted, how outputs are admitted, how work progresses, when refusal is required, and how artifacts preserve continuity across chains of interacting models, agents, and tools.
+LCES further defines the constitutional boundary at which attempted actions may or may not bind into the world: the **Gate of Consequence**.

 LCES is not a theory of cognition and does not claim causal, legal, factual, or adjudicative consequence by assertion.
 It does not purport to explain how an AI system reasons, thinks, understands, or reaches an internal conclusion.
 LCES governs structure, not mind.

-Where consequence-boundary claims are made, LCES defines those claims as requiring a public, reproducible proof surface that records what was attempted, what failed, what was refused, what effect was prevented, and what replay demonstrates under changed conditions.
+Where consequence‑boundary claims are made, LCES defines those claims as requiring a public, reproducible proof surface that records what was attempted, what failed, what was refused, what effect was prevented, and what replay demonstrates under changed conditions.
 The existence of a proof surface does not establish correctness, legality, causation, admissibility, or truth; it preserves the artifacts necessary for independent review.

 At its core, LCES organizes work into Structured Control Units (SCUs).
-Each SCU contains an explicit basis, authority, jurisdiction, scope, admissibility conditions, inheritance rules, consequence boundaries, and STOP-rule constraints.
+Each SCU contains an explicit basis, authority, jurisdiction, scope, admissibility conditions, inheritance rules, consequence boundaries, and STOP‑rule constraints.
 SCUs are moved through a constitutional governance sequence that determines whether work may proceed, must be refused, or requires escalation to the Human Strategist.

 LCES evaluates progression through governance surfaces including:

-	•	GateZero — admissibility and authority validation;
+• **GateZero** — admissibility and authority validation;

-	•	GateSigma — structural progression and execution integrity;
+• **GateSigma** — structural progression and execution integrity;

-	•	GateDelta — refusal recording and consequence-prevention documentation;
+• **GateDelta** — refusal recording and consequence‑prevention documentation;

+• **Gate of Consequence** — identity, authority, admissibility, justification, scope, and consequence evaluation prior to any binding action;

-	•	IPI (Inheritance-Proof Integrity) — continuity, custody, inheritance, and artifact-preservation verification.
+• **IPI (Inheritance‑Proof Integrity)** — continuity, custody, inheritance, and artifact‑preservation verification.

 These governance surfaces do not certify correctness.
-They record whether constitutional conditions for progression, refusal, inheritance, and continuity were satisfied.
+They record whether constitutional conditions for progression, refusal, inheritance, continuity, and binding authority were satisfied.
+The **Gate of Consequence** serves as the terminal constitutional boundary: no attempted action may bind into the world unless all required conditions are met and the system issues an authoritative receipt and replay‑consistent ruling.

 LCES further preserves replayability through documented execution artifacts, allowing independent observers to evaluate whether equivalent inputs, constraints, authorities, and conditions produce equivalent structural outcomes.
 Replay demonstrates reproducibility of workflow behavior under specified conditions; it does not establish cognition, causation, intent, legality, or factual truth.

 LCES may be deployed across multiple editions, roles, jurisdictions, and operational modes.
-Regardless of implementation, the Human Strategist remains the ultimate source of authority, admissibility definition, scope definition, category definition, constraint definition, and consequence-boundary determination.
+Regardless of implementation, the Human Strategist remains the ultimate source of authority, admissibility definition, scope definition, category definition, constraint definition, and consequence‑boundary determination.
 No model, agent, workflow, or automated process may independently redefine or supersede Strategist authority.

-Accordingly, LCES functions as a governance and procedural-integrity architecture for multi-agent systems.
+Accordingly, LCES functions as a governance and procedural‑integrity architecture for multi‑agent systems.
 Its purpose is to preserve authority boundaries, workflow integrity, refusal accountability, artifact continuity, and reproducible structural review without asserting cognitive insight, legal sufficiency, causal proof, or adjudicative authority.
+The addition of the **Gate of Consequence** completes the constitutional stack by defining the precise boundary at which attempted actions may or may not bind into the world.

 ----
 graph TD